VSP vision insurance: How to get the most from your benefits

-If you are a full-time employee, it's possible you have vision insurance benefits associated with your employment that you've forgotten about or are not aware of.
-Failing to use these benefits can cost you hundreds of dollars each year in eye care expenses.
+Failing to use your vision insurance benefits can cost you hundreds of dollars each year in eye care expenses.

-What Is VSP?
+What is VSP?

 VSP Vision Care is the largest vision insurance company in the United States.
 According to the company's website, one in five Americans is covered by a VSP plan that offers vision care and eyewear benefits.